Embedded-System-Lovers/RED-V_SiFive_RISC-V_FE310_SoC/README.md

 ## Licensing

-The project code is licenses under BSL with the exception of the [register definition file](https://github.com/Embedded-System-Lovers/RED-V_SiFive_RISC-V_FE310_SoC/blob/master/Code/Mcal/riscv-csr.h) originally from [five-embedded](https://five-embeddev.com) which is licences under the Unlicense.
+The project code is licensed under BSL with the exception of the [register definition file](https://github.com/Embedded-System-Lovers/RED-V_SiFive_RISC-V_FE310_SoC/blob/master/Code/Mcal/riscv-csr.h) originally from [five-embedded](https://five-embeddev.com) which is licenced under the Unlicense.